 Weston Smith, MA, LCMHC

-Weston is a licensed Clinical Mental Health Counselor Associate in the state of North Carolina.
-He works with adolescents, young adults, and families who are struggling with anger, depression, anxiety, ADHD, Family Conflict, and stage of life decisions (including “failure to launch”).
+As a therapist, Weston is a licensed Clinical Mental Health Counselor in the state of North Carolina who works with adolescents, young adults, and families who are struggling with anger, depression, anxiety, ADHD, Family Conflict, and stage of life decisions (including “failure to launch”).
 Weston believes in the power of experience and self-discovery to lead towards living a better life.
-He focuses on helping clients explore community, family, and other support, as well as developing skills for healthy communications to foster independence and self-confidence.
+He focuses on helping clients aged 15-60 explore community, family, and other support, as well as developing skills for healthy communications to foster independence and self-confidence.

 Weston’s training includes experiential approaches such as wilderness therapy and Gestalt therapy.
 These approaches allow clients to find longer lasting change based on new insight about self and others.
 While it is not required as part of therapy to engage in experiential techniques, it allows clients to role play conversations with their spouse, parents, children, boss, co-workers, and even different parts of themselves.
 The belief that we all have a critical side, a different part may want to rest at times, and a different part may think something else entirely.
 When these parts disagree about what we as the person need to be doing, we can experience emotional stress for, what seems like, no good reason.
 Better understanding the reasons, we act the way we do at times of stress, can guide us in having more empathy for ourselves and others.